mrecords121/ephyr/components/restreamer/docs/deploy_oracle_EN.md

 This may be an interesting deployment variant, because [Oracle Cloud Infrastructure] provides [Free Tier] instances.
 However, their bandwidth and resources are quite limited to be used for some serious re-streams.

+> __NOTE__: Despite web interface specifies that a bandwidth of [Free Tier] VM instance is limited to 0.5 Gbps, in reality it's limited to 50 Mbps.
+This should be enough to make up to 8 re-streams with 5000 kbps bitrate.